nuuuwan/news_lk3_data/README.md

 Dubbed “The Girls Who Run the World,” Shine 50 honours women between the ages of 18 and 35 for their impact on society and their role in driving change across diverse fields, from agriculture to art, business, social enterprises, education, environment, technology, entertainment, and science.
 The honorees represent regions across the country, including Jaffna, Galle, Batticaloa, Colombo, and the Central Hills.

-From left: Piyumi Wattuhewa, Meera Nadarasa, Tashini Vithanage, Thanuki Goonesinghe, Rose Fernando, Deanna Jayasundera, Sriyangani Dhanapala, Shenelle Rodrigo
+Top from left: Piyumi Wattuhewa, Meera Nadarasa, Tashini Vithanage, Thanuki Goonesinghe; Bottom from left: Rose Fernando, Deanna Jayasundera, Sriyangani Dhanapala, and Shenelle Rodrigo

 ...